sindresorhus/emittery/readme.md

 Listeners are not invoked for events emitted *before* the listener was added.
 Removing a listener will prevent that listener from being invoked, even if events are in the process of being (asynchronously!) emitted.
 This also applies to `.clearListeners()`, which removes all listeners.
 Listeners will be called in the order they were added.
 So-called *any* listeners are called *after* event-specific listeners.

 Note that when using `.emitSerial()`, a slow listener will delay invocation of subsequent listeners.
 It's possible for newer events to overtake older ones.

+## Debugging

+Emittery can collect and log debug information.

+To enable this feature set the DEBUG environment variable to 'emittery' or '*'.
+Additionally you can set the static `isDebug` variable to true on the Emittery class, or `myEmitter.debug.enabled` on an instance of it for debugging a single instance.

+See [API](#api) for more details on how debugging works.

 ## FAQ